-At Berkowitz and Hanna LLC, our medical malpractice legal team has successfully brought many improper medication cases against hospitals, physicians, nurses, and pharmacies.
+Our dedicated medical malpractice legal team has successfully brought many improper medication cases against hospitals, physicians, nurses, and pharmacies.
 Some of the improper medication mistakes we see all too frequently include the following:

 - Physically providing a patient with the wrong medication at any stage of treatment